ONSBigData/parsing_company_accounts/README.md

 "parsed" field should be False if no elements extracted from document.
 Currently it's False only if the document can't be opened in the first place.

-On switching to more elegant method of iterating through elements regardless of doc format, number of records with less than 5 numerical elements increased from 0.5 to 1 percent.
-May be artefact of ingesting full years data but should be checked in case bug introduced.

 (For reference; num of records with few numerical entries has proven to be a good way of eyeballing data quality - there's too many edge cases